carpentries-incubator/python-text-analysis/_episodes/06-wordEmbed_intro.md

 We'll unpack the technology behind Word2Vec in the next episode (spoiler alert: it uses artificial neural networks).
 For now, just know that the Word2Vec model encodes word vectors based on a word's most likely surrounding words in a sentence, and it learns this encoding based on observing a large amount of text data (i.e., it gets "trained" on a dataset).

 With that said, let's see what we can do with meaningful word vectors.
 The pre-trained model we loaded earlier was trained on a Google News dataset (about 100 billion words).
-We loaded this model as the variable, ```wv```, earlier.
-Gensim refers to the pre-trained model object as keyed vectors.
+We loaded this model as the variable ```wv``` earlier.
+Let's check the type of this object.

 ```python
 print(type(wv))